Online EMDR Therapy in Charlotte, North Carolina

 It’s not about coping better.
 It’s about healing actual wounds that are keeping you stuck.

-1. EMDR utilizes eye-movements or tapping to activate the brains natural ability to heal trauma wounds created in the psyche.
+EMDR utilizes eye-movements or tapping to activate the brain’s natural ability to heal trauma wounds created in the psyche.

-2. EMDR does not require you to spill all of the details of what happened, nor how you feel about it.
+EMDR does not require you to spill all of the details, nor your feelings.
+It stops the spiraling and moves you forward.

 EMDR Can Help You: